Noah (2014 film): Development

-Aronofsky first became interested in the story of Noah in the seventh grade when, as part of a creative writing assignment, he submitted a poem about Noah entitled "The Dove".
+Aronofsky first became interested in the story of Noah and Nemeh in the seventh grade when, as part of a creative writing assignment, he submitted a poem about Noah entitled "The Dove".
 Years later, after finishing the film Pi, Aronofsky was searching for ideas for his next film and thought a film about Noah would be a good idea.
 Work on the script began in 2000, but Aronofsky put the project on hold when he learned Hallmark was already working on a similar film.
 Work on the draft resumed sometime later, and a first draft was completed in 2003.

 Aronofsky struggled with how to adapt the story as a feature-length film, since, in the Bible, it is only four chapters long.
 The biblical text does not include the name of Noah's wife, nor of his sons' wives, but it does mention Noah getting drunk after the flood and getting into an altercation with one of his sons, which gave Aronofsky and his team ideas for events that might have taken place on the ark.

 In April 2007, Aronofsky discussed Noah with The Guardian, explaining that he saw Noah as "a dark, complicated character" who experiences "real survivor's guilt" after the flood.
 Aronofsky was working on early drafts of the script for Noah around the time his first attempt to make The Fountain fell through when actor Brad Pitt left the project.

 Ari Handel, who had previously collaborated with Aronofsky on The Fountain, The Wrestler, and Black Swan, helped Aronofsky develop the script.
 Before they found financial backing for Noah, they collaborated with Canadian artist Niko Henrichon to adapt the script as a graphic novel.
 The first volume of the graphic novel was released in the French language by Belgian publisher Le Lombard in October 2011 under the title Noé: Pour la cruauté des hommes (Noah: For the Cruelty of Men).
 After the creation of the graphic novel, Aronofsky struck a deal with Paramount and New Regency to produce a feature film of Noah with a budget of $130 million.
 Screenwriter John Logan was asked to re-draft the script alongside Aronofsky, but is not credited for his contributions in the completed film.

 In October 2012, Emma Watson commented on the setting of the film: "I think what Darren's going for is a sense that it could be set in any time.
 It could be set sort of like a thousand years in the future or a thousand years in the past. ...
 You shouldn't be able to place it too much."